Frequently Asked Questions

-Lunatic Tattoo is located in the upper parking lot of the Avenida del Sol business complex in Orchards, attached to Subway Restaurant on Gher Rd.
+Lunatic Tattoo is located in the upper parking lot of the Avenida del Sol business complex in Orchards, immediately next to Subway Restaurant on Gher Rd.
 We're just south of Fourth Plain and just north of the SR-500 on the west side of the road.
 The address is 5620 NE Gher Rd., STE-B, Vancouver, WA

 Do I have to make an appointment?

 Leif and Danielle are by appointment only and do not have availability for any walk-in consultations or tattoos.

 Jonathan is currently building his clientele in the area and is more available with relatively open books and occasionally for walk-ins (Mon-Sat).

 If you'd like to inquire about a new tattoo idea, please contact your artist directly to make arrangements for a consultation or tattoo.
 They each control their own calendar and operate independently.

 Leif - email@example.com